Upper bounds for the 2-hued chromatic number of graphs in terms of the independence number: Introduction

 \section{Introduction}

 All graphs in this paper are finite, undirected and simple.
 We follow the notation and terminology of \cite{MR1367739}.
-A {\it proper vertex coloring} of $G$ by $k$ colors is a function $c: V(G)\longrightarrow \lbrace 1, \ldots ,k\rbrace$, with this property: if $u,v\in V(G)$ are adjacent, then $c(u)$ and $c(v)$ are different.
-A {\it vertex $k$-coloring} is a proper vertex coloring by $k$ colors.
+A {\it vertex coloring} of $G$ is a map $c: V(G) \mapsto \{1, 2, \cdots, k\}$ such that for any adjacent vertices $u$ and $v$ of $G$, $c(u) \neq c(v)$.
+As $|c(V(G))| \le k$, $c$ is also called a $k$-coloring of $G$.
 We denote a bipartite graph $G$ with bipartition $(X,Y)$ by $G[X,Y]$.
-Let $G$ be a graph with a proper vertex coloring $c$.
+Let $G$ be a graph with a vertex coloring $c$.
 For every $v\in V (G)$, we denote the degree of $v$ in $G$, the neighbor set of $v$ and the color of $v$ by $d(v)$, $N(v)$, and $c(v)$, respectively.
-For any $S\subseteq V(G)$, $N(S)$ denote the set of vertices of $G$, such that each of them has at least one neighbour in $S$.

-There are many ways to color the vertices of graphs, an interesting way for vertex coloring was recently introduced by Montgomery et al. in \cite{Mont}.
-A proper vertex $k$-coloring of a graph $G$ is called {\it dynamic} if for every vertex $v$ with degree at least $2$, the neighbors of $v$ receive at least two different colors.
-The smallest integer $k$ such that $G$ has a dynamic $k$-coloring is called the {\it dynamic chromatic number} of $G$ and denoted by $\chi_2(G)$.
+For any $S\subseteq V(G)$, $N(S)$ denote the set of vertices of $G$, such that each of them has at least one neighbor in $S$.
+There are many ways to color the vertices of graphs, an interesting way for vertex coloring was recently introduced by Lai et al. in \cite{MR1991048}.
+A vertex $k$-coloring of a graph $G$ is called {\it 2-hued} if for every vertex $v$ with degree at least $2$, the neighbors of $v$ receive at least two different colors.
+The smallest integer $k$ such that $G$ has a 2-hued $k$-coloring is called the {\it 2-hued chromatic number} of $G$ and denoted by $\chi_2(G)$.

-There exists a generalization for the dynamic coloring of graphs \cite{Mont}.
-For an integer $r > 0$, a conditional $(k, r)-$coloring of a graph $G$ is a proper $k$-coloring of the vertices of $G$ such that every vertex $v$ of degree $d(v)$ in $G$ is adjacent to vertices with at least $\min \lbrace r, d(v) \rbrace$ different colors.
-The smallest integer $k$ for which a graph $G$ has a conditional $(k, r)-$coloring is called the $r$th order conditional chromatic number, denoted by $\chi_r(G)$.
-Conditional coloring is a generalization of the traditional vertex coloring for which $r = 1$.
-From \cite{MR2251583} we know that if $\Delta(G)\leq 2$, for any $r$ we can easily have an algorithm of polynomial time to give the graph $G$ a $(k, r)-$coloring but for any $k \geq 3$ and $r \geq 2$ it is $NP-$complete to check if a graph is $(k, r)-$colorable \cite{MR2483491}.